SuMayaBee/MyGPT/README.md

 ## Usage

 Once the server is running, navigate to `http://localhost:8005` in your web browser to interact with the chat application.

+## Code Explanation

+### App.js

+`App.js` is the main React component that contains the chat functionality and logic.
+It includes the following key features:

+- State management using the `useState` and `useEffect` hooks.
+- `createNewChat` function: Resets the current chat state and prepares for a new chat session.
+- `handleClick` function: Changes the active chat based on the unique title.
+- `getMessages` function: Sends a POST request to the backend server to fetch the AI-generated response.
+- `handleSubmit` function: Handles the form submission event to trigger the `getMessages` function.
+- Rendering of the chat history and user interface for sending messages.

+### server.js

+`server.js` is the Node.js backend server that handles API requests to OpenAI.
+It includes the following key features:

+- Express.js app setup with CORS middleware.
+- Loading of the OpenAI API key from the `.env` file using `dotenv`.
+- `/completions` route: Handles the POST request from the frontend to fetch AI-generated responses.
+It sends the user message as input to the OpenAI API and receives the AI-generated message as output.
+The response is then sent back to the frontend.